One thing I learned when I first visited a beach in Lisbon is that the water is freezing cold because it’s the Atlantic Ocean, so be ready for this.

 1. Costa Da Caparica

 My favorite beach in Lisbon is along Costa da Caparica, one of the longest beaches, stretching for 23 km.
-Here, you can find LGBTQ+ beaches, clothing options, trendy hangouts, and the best nightlife.
+You can find incredible beach bars/restaurants, clothing stores, trendy hangouts, and the best nightlife here.

 It is a great place to learn to surf with small waves, and you can also rent surfboards here.
-You can easily reach it using public transport and about 30 minutes from Lisbon center.
+You can easily reach it using a ferry from Lisbon, or drive there in a rental or via Uber, around 20 minutes from Lisbon center.
 The beach is also lifeguard-observed.

 Furthermore, there are some great restaurants, bars, and restrooms available.
 When you head further south, you reach Arriba Fossil Nature Reserve.